turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 You are welcome to come up with your own ideas, too.

 **Suggested completion date**
-- Deliverables due Thursday of Week 2
+- Iteration 5 Deliverables due Thursday of Week 2
 - Project should be completed by end of Monday of Week 3 (aim to leave final day for polishing the project, not building out features!)

 ---